 Now you don’t have to worry about furiously writing down notes and quotes in a notebook while you are listening to your audiobook (which helps because I sometimes am doing my dishes at the same time!).
 Future Kal was very happy to have figured out this feature, but when it came to me accessing them after the fact… I had trouble.

-How to Access your Bookmarks & Notes
+How to Access Notes on Audible

 You can access your bookmarks via your mobile app or on the Desktop App.
 I like that you can access them on your computer because I write all my reviews on my computer so it makes it easier for me, but you can also access them on the app!

 - Go to your Library and click to listen to the book you want to access the notes for.
 I will be using Gemina as my example because this was the book I needed my bookmarks for.
 Two birds, one stone.